rapid7/insightconnect-plugins/palo_alto_pan_os/help.md

 # Version History

+* 7.0.0 - New action Get Addresses from Group | Rename Add Address Object to Group action to Add Address Objects to Group and support adding a list of address objects
 * 6.0.4 - Update error handling in Add Address Object to Group, Check if Address in Group, Get Policy and Remove Address Object from Group actions
 * 6.0.3 - Add Input and Output examples
 * 6.0.2 - Fix issue where Set Network Object did not support IPv6